HDG #029: Indigenous Social Determinants of Health (ISDOH)

 The number of single-race American Indian and Alaska Native veterans of the U.S. armed forces was 122,579 in 2022.

 This is a growing topic of conversation, but we are barely starting to scratch the surface of the deep nuance within and among these communities.
+As always, my intent is to share how I perceive of what I learn, discuss it, and spark discussion on topics that are important to the future of health and healthcare.
+I look forward to your thoughts!

 . . .